Computer network: Network surveillance

 Network surveillance is the monitoring of data being transferred over computer networks such as the Internet.
 The monitoring is often done surreptitiously and may be done by or at the behest of governments, by corporations, criminal organizations, or individuals.
 It may or may not be legal and may or may not require authorization from a court or other independent agency.

 Computer and network surveillance programs are widespread today, and almost all Internet traffic is or could potentially be monitored for clues to illegal activity.

-Surveillance is very useful to governments and law enforcement to maintain social control, recognize and monitor threats, and prevent or investigate criminal activity.
-With the advent of programs such as the Total Information Awareness program, technologies such as high-speed surveillance computers and biometrics software, and laws such as the Communications Assistance For Law Enforcement Act, governments now possess an unprecedented ability to monitor the activities of citizens.
+Surveillance is useful to governments and law enforcement to maintain social control, recognize and monitor threats, and prevent or investigate criminal activity.
+With the advent of programs such as the Total Information Awareness program, technologies such as high-speed surveillance computers and biometrics software, and laws such as the Communications Assistance For Law Enforcement Act, government surveillance capabilities have expanded significantly..

 However, many civil rights and privacy groups—such as Reporters Without Borders, the Electronic Frontier Foundation, and the American Civil Liberties Union—have expressed concern that increasing surveillance of citizens may lead to a mass surveillance society, with limited political and personal freedoms.
 Fears such as this have led to lawsuits such as Hepting v.
 AT&T. The hacktivist group Anonymous has hacked into government websites in protest of what it considers "draconian surveillance".